prisma-collective/docs/docs/methodologies/Developmental Regenerative Evaluation/e. Methodology.md

 At Prisma, evaluation is the essence of governance.
 It is how communities learn about their attempts to self-organize toward shared regenerative goals.
 By valuing energy flows—both tangible and intangible—we create pathways for collective learning, adaptation, and transformation.

-Our methodology is rooted in the [[multi-capitals framework]], which serves as a lens to tag, analyze, and interpret data across individual, group, and systemic levels.
+Our methodology is rooted in the [[Multi-Capitals Framework]], which serves as a lens to tag, analyze, and interpret data across individual, group, and systemic levels.
 It honors complexity while providing actionable insights that guide regenerative intervention design and enhance collective intelligence.

 ## **The Multi-Capitals Framework: A Foundation for Understanding**